cudsug/reducing-sign-clutter/README.md

 ## Data Details

+### urbana_traffic_signs.csv

+The Urbana traffic sign data includes fields related to the street address, condition, and relevant text for the sign.

+### urbana_traffic_sign_photos_mapping.csv

+The mapping files give information about the Urbana traffic sign photos.
+The photos can be downloaded from this Dropbox link: TBD.

 ### champaign_traffic_signs.csv

+The traffic sign data for Champaign includes information about location (latitude/longitude) and the text that is on the sign.

 | Field Name | Description |
 | ---------- | ----------- |
 | X | latitude |